TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throughput-other.md

 - Support for CLI and SDK is not yet available
 - Support to enable autopilot mode on existing containers and databases is not yet available

-### **I am trying to create the tables programatically using ARM templates and cannot find the context for autopilot setting**
+### **I am trying to create the tables programmatically using ARM templates and cannot find the context for autopilot setting**
 - Support for CLI and SDK is not yet available